Enigmatrix/aoc18/README.md

 # aoc18
-Advent of Code 2018 in Crystal!
-(Oooo shiny)
+Advent of Code 2018 in Go